WenyuanShao/Notes/experiment_design_2nd.md

 **Aiming Graph:**

-+ X-axis: flow number.
++ X-axis: number of client flows

-+ Y-axis-left: throughput

-+ Y-axis-right: % of the tasks which meets its deadline
++ Y-axis: 99% tail latency.

-+ Three lines for the throughput of EOS, RR EOS and LINUX.
-The other three are for the % of deadline met.
++ Three lines for the throughput of EOS, fprr EOS and LINUX.

 ### Edge Inference:

-**Story:** It would be very reasonable to put some inference on Edge servers.
-Moreover, _firewall -> inference -> firewall_ is a very reasonable chain structure.

 **Experiment design**

-+ chain structure: _UDP related NF, firewall, inference, firewall_
 + Input data can only be fit in three three packets so these three packets will be batched in the ring.
+Which means the deadline of these three packets equals the deadline of the last packet.

 **Aiming graph:**

-+ x-axis: flow number.

-+ y-axis: % of the flows meet its deadline.
++ x-axis: number of client flows
++ y-axis: 99% tail latency

-+ Multiple lines for EOS, RR EOS and LINUX
++ Multiple lines for edf EOS, fprr EOS and LINUX

+### EKF

+**Experiment design**

++ I think this application is a good place to have some chain structure, since ekf computation will not dominates the total overhead.
++ Chain structure: firewall, UDP related NF, ekf, firewall

++ Every sensor reading can fit into one packet.
++ Use udp to communicate.
++ The Linux compare case is a multiprocess udp server.

+**Aiming graph:**

+- x-axis: number of client flows
+- y-axis: 99% tail latency
+- Multiple lines for edf EOS, fprr EOS and LINUX